Available Scholarships month by month

 March 15 Kropp Family Scholarship- Battle Creek Senior, GPA 3.0,. declared education major.
 Scholarship funds are awarded through the Battle Creek School Foundation.
 Applications in the school counselor office.

-March 15 "Live Like Marcus" Memorial Scholarship- Battle Creek senior boy who participated in football, demonstrates strength of character, involved in school and community activities.
+March 15 "Live Like Marcus" Memorial Scholarship- One scholarship for a Battle Creek senior boy who participated in football, demonstrates strength of character, involved in school and community activities.
+One scholarship for a senior girl athlete who demonstrates strength of character and leadership.
 Scholarship funds are awarded through the Battle Creek School Foundation.
 Application available in school counselor office.

 March 15 Nebraska Aviation and Trades Association Scholarship-applicant must get a signature from a member of the Nebraska Aviation Trades Association (guidance office has a list), essay, and list of scholastic achievements. http://gonata.net/scholarship.html